junginkim23/Deep_Learning_pytorch/README.md

 # Deep Learning with pytorch

-Foundations of diverse neural networks, AI SCHOOL course I write this to show what i have studied!
+`Foundations of diverse neural networks, AI SCHOOL course.` `I write this to show what i have studied!`

 ## *Week 1*
 ---